Job processing; SSI; input phase; internal readers; initiators; SWA control blocks; ENQs; allocation; PPT; job termination; output phase.

 IOS and its DriversIOS; IOS drivers & components; building an IOQ; building an ORB; CSS at work; I/O interrupt handler; post status; VSAM; control intervals; linear data sets; PDSEs; the ACB; open processing; Get & Put; VSAM control blocks.

-Streamline your organization's training requirements with Bilginç IT Academy’s Onsite z/OS System Anatomy Part 2 - z/OS Infrastructure & Services Training in United States of America.
-Experience expert-led learning at your own business premises, tailored to your corporate goals.
+Meet your team's training needs with Bilginç IT Academy's onsite z/OS System Anatomy Part 2 - z/OS Infrastructure & Services in United States of America solution, delivered at your office or preferred location.
+Align your team's development with your business goals through a training experience tailored to your organization.

 Join our public courses in our United States of America facilities.
 Private class trainings will be organized at the location of your preference, according to your schedule.